JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## AzAdvertizer

 Also check <https://www.azadvertizer.net> - AzAdvertizer helps you to keep up with the pace by providing overview and insights on new releases and changes/updates for Azure Governance capabilities such as Azure Policy's policy definitions, initiatives (set definitions), aliases and Azure RBAC's role definitions and resource provider operations.

+## Final Note

+Please note that while being developed by a Microsoft employee, AzGovViz is not a Microsoft service or product.
+AzGovViz is a personal/community driven project, there are none implicit or explicit obligations related to this project, it is provided 'as is' with no warranties and confer no rights.